filip-szczepankiewicz/fwf_seq_resources/README.md

 <br/><br/>

 ### Getting the sequence
+**Siemens**
-**Siemens:** Request the FWF sequence from Markus Nilsson at Lund University (markus.nilsson@med.lu.se).
+Request the FWF sequence from Markus Nilsson at Lund University (markus.nilsson@med.lu.se).
 Please provide information about the intended hardware and intended use case.
 Please check the [list of compiled variants](/Siemens/readme.md) to see if the sequence is available for your system.
 In special cases we may compile the sequence for other versions.

-**Philips, GE and United Imaging:** Contact your vendor representative, and request the FWF sequence.
+**Philips, GE and United Imaging**
+Contact your vendor representative, and request the FWF sequence.
 <br/><br/>

 ### Installing the sequence
+**Siemens**
-**Siemens:** Instructions for sequence installation are found [here](/Siemens/Installation/MANUAL%20seq%20install.pdf), and a manual for the "simple" sequence setup is found [here](/Siemens/v1.13s/documents/MANUAL_FWF_v1.13s_d1.0.pdf).
+Instructions for sequence installation are found [here](/Siemens/Installation/MANUAL%20seq%20install.pdf), and a manual for the "simple" sequence setup is found [here](/Siemens/v1.13s/documents/MANUAL_FWF_v1.13s_d1.0.pdf).

-**Philips, GE and United Imaging:** Instructions for installation and setup are provided by the vendor.
+**Philips, GE and United Imaging**
+Instructions for installation and setup are provided by the vendor.
 <br/><br/>

 ### Designing the experiment
 The design of the gradient waveforms (b-tensor shapes) and the signal sampling schemes (b-values, rotations etc.) must be considered when setting up he experiment.
 In general, the design is informed by the hardware, the intended analysis technique and the organ/subject characteristics.
 Below, we have collected tools and examples related to the experimental design.

+**Waveform design**
-**Waveform design:** A framework for numerical gradient waveform optimization was published by [Sjölund et al.](https://doi.org/10.1016/j.jmr.2015.10.012) and is available on [GitHub](https://github.com/jsjol/NOW).
+A framework for numerical gradient waveform optimization was published by [Sjölund et al.](https://doi.org/10.1016/j.jmr.2015.10.012) and is available on [GitHub](https://github.com/jsjol/NOW).
 This framework also includes compensation of concomitant field gradient effects, as described [here](https://doi.org/10.1002/mrm.27828).

+**Example sampling schemes**
-**Example sampling schemes:** Examples of sampling schemes appropriate for a given combination of organ and analysis technique are found in the [SamplingSchemes](/SamplingSchemes) folder.
+Examples of sampling schemes appropriate for a given combination of organ and analysis technique are found in the [SamplingSchemes](/SamplingSchemes) folder.

-**Published waveforms and sampling schemes:** The following is a list of published sampling schemes:
+**Published waveforms and sampling schemes**
+The following is a list of published sampling schemes:

 * B-tensor encoding in brain in multiple MRI systems \[[GitHub](https://github.com/filip-szczepankiewicz/Szczepankiewicz_PONE_2019)\] \[[Citation](https://doi.org/10.1371/journal.pone.0214238)\]
 * Open source data encoded with LTE, PTE and STE  \[[GitHub](https://github.com/filip-szczepankiewicz/Szczepankiewicz_DIB_2019)\] \[[Citation](https://doi.org/10.1016/j.dib.2019.104208)\]